hexarc-software/hexarc-pact/README.md

 # Hexarc Pact
 Hexarc Pact provides a toolchain for exposing and consuming Web API for .NET/TypeScript-based projects.

-Develop your .NET Web API project with Pact in mind and consume it across the .NET ecosystem (microservices, desktop and mobile applications) or on the Web via TypeScript.
+Develop your .NET Web API project with Pact to keep a single source of truth for the API metadata and consume it across the .NET ecosystem
+(microservices, desktop and mobile applications) or on the Web via TypeScript.

 |Package|Platform|Version|Downloads|